Women's health in India: Gender bias in access to healthcare

 The United Nations ranks India as a middle-income country.
 Findings from the World Economic Forum indicate that India is one of the worst countries in the world in terms of gender inequality.
 The 2011 United Nations Development Programme's Human Development Report ranked India 132 out of 187 in terms of gender inequality.
 The value of this multidimensional indicator, Gender Inequality Index (GII) is determined by numerous factors including maternal mortality rate, adolescent fertility rate, educational achievement and labour force participation rate.
 Gender inequality in India is exemplified by women's lower likelihood of being literate, continuing their education and participating in the labour force.

 Gender is one of the main social determinants of health—which include social, economic, and political factors—that play a major role in the health outcomes of women in India and access to healthcare in India.
 Therefore, the high level of gender inequality in India negatively impacts the health of women.
 Studies have indicated that boys are more likely to receive treatment from health care facilities compared to girls, when controlled for SES status.

 The role that gender plays in health care access can be determined by examining resource allocation within the household and public sphere.
-Gender discrimination begins before birth; females are the most commonly aborted sex in India.
-If a female fetus is not aborted, the mother's pregnancy can be a stressful experience, due to her family's preference for a son.
+Gender discrimination begins before birth; females are the most commonly aborted gender in India.
+Even if a female fetus is not aborted, the mother's pregnancy can be a stressful experience, due to her family's preference for a son.
 Once born, daughters are prone to being fed less than sons, especially when there are multiple girls already in the household.
 As women mature into adulthood, many of the barriers preventing them from achieving equitable levels of health stem from the low status of women and girls in Indian society, particularly in the rural and poverty-affected areas.

 The low status of—and subsequent discrimination against—women in India can be attributed to many cultural norms.
 Societal forces of patriarchy, hierarchy and multigenerational families contribute to Indian gender roles.
 Men use greater privileges and superior rights to create an unequal society that leaves women with little to no power.
 This societal structure is exemplified with women's low participation within India's national parliament and the labour force.